 - diet pills

 Stress and anxiety that occur frequently or seem out of proportion to the stressor may be signs of an anxiety disorder.
-An estimated 40 million Americans suffer from some type of anxiety disorder.
+An estimated 40 million Americans live with some type of anxiety disorder.

 People with these disorders may feel anxious and stressed on a daily basis and for prolonged periods of time.
-These disorders include:
+These disorders include the following:

-- Generalized anxiety disorder (GAD) is a common anxiety disorder that causes uncontrollable worrying.
-Sometimes people worry about bad things happening to them or loved ones, and at other times the person may not be able to identify any source of worry.
+- Generalized anxiety disorder (GAD) is a common anxiety disorder characterized by uncontrollable worrying.
+Sometimes people worry about bad things happening to them or their loved ones, and at other times they may not be able to identify any source of worry.

-- Panic disorder is a condition that causes moments of extreme fear, a pounding heart, and shortness of breath, commonly known as panic attacks.
+- Panic disorder is a condition that causes panic attacks, which are moments of extreme fear accompanied by a pounding heart, shortness of breath, and a fear of impending doom.

 - Post-traumatic stress disorder (PTSD) is a condition that causes flashbacks or anxiety as the result of a traumatic experience.